choria-io/website/docs/content/playbooks/_index.md

 ![Web Cluster](../playbooks-use-case.png)

-Here we want a playbook that can upgrade one of the 2 tiers - *alfa* or *bravo* - by using a number of MCollective agents such as haproxy, nrpe, puppet, appmgr (used to manage our internal app) etc.
+Here we want a playbook that can upgrade one of the 2 tiers - *alfa* or *bravo* - by using a number of Choria Agents such as haproxy, nrpe, puppet, appmgr (used to manage our internal app) etc.

 We want to do: